nonsalant/contract/readme.md

 and leave behind an HTML version of the signed contract that can be printed or downloaded as a PDF.

-For an overview of the files and folders see: [Wiki / What's in each file](https://github.com/nonsalant/contract/wiki/What's-in-each-file)
+For an overview of the files and folders in this repo see: [**Wiki** / What's in each file](https://github.com/nonsalant/contract/wiki/What's-in-each-file)

 [MIT License](http://www.opensource.org/licenses/mit-license.php)